About anxiety in autistic children and teenagers

-Opportunities to practise stressful or anxious situations
+Opportunities to practise handling anxious situations

 For example, if going to the hairdresser makes your child feel anxious, you could try taking your child for a practice run.
 You could ask the hairdresser if you could come at a time of day when it’s quiet and calm, then go through the steps with your child.
 Or perhaps your child could watch someone else get their hair cut.

-If your child gets anxious in social situations you could practise these together.
+If your child gets anxious in social situations, you could practise these together.
 You could practise different situations and take turns playing different roles.
-Try to keep the scenarios short and simple, and encourage and praise your child
+Try to keep the scenarios short and simple, and encourage and praise your child.

 Getting help with managing anxiety in autistic children and teenagers

-Psychologists use a range of approaches, including:
+Psychologists use a range of approaches:

-- cognitive behaviour therapy – this helps children develop skills to change their thinking in situations that make them anxious
+- Cognitive behaviour therapy – this helps children develop skills to change their thinking in situations that make them anxious.

 Mental health occupational therapists are another option to help your child with managing anxiety.